 - 1. Align the screw holes on the battery with the screw holes on the palm-rest and keyboard assembly. - 2.
-Adhere the tapes that secure the speaker cable to the battery. - 3.
-Replace the four screws (M2x3) that secure the battery to the palm-rest and keyboard assembly. - 4.
-Replace the four screws (M2x4) that secure the battery to the palm-rest and keyboard assembly. - 5.
+Replace the five screws (M1.6x2.5) that secure the battery to the palm-rest and keyboard assembly. - 3.
 Connect the battery cable to the system board.